-It is an NSAID drug that was discontinued for human use due to its harmful side effects.
+It is an NSAID drug discontinued for human use due to its harmful side effects.

 It is used for veterinary use; This drug is used today to treat fever, pain, and inflammatory conditions associated with the musculoskeletal system in animals (horses, dogs, others).

 Phenylbutazone became available for use in humans for the treatment of rheumatoid arthritis and gout in 1949.
-However, it is no longer approved, and therefore not marketed, for any human use.
+However, it is no longer approved and therefore not marketed for human use.

 Phenylbutazone Toxicity Warnings

-Phenylbutazone was introduced in 1949 for the treatment of rheumatoid arthritis (RA) and related disorders.
+Phenylbutazone was introduced in 1949 to treat rheumatoid arthritis (RA) and related disorders.

-At present, it is no longer manufactured for human use, but is still used in veterinary medicine (used mainly in horses and dogs), for which hepatotoxicity has been described.
+Currently, it is no longer manufactured for human use but is still used in veterinary medicine (mainly in horses and dogs), for which hepatotoxicity has been described.

-Most of the patients who developed phenylbutazone hepatotoxicity were adults who took the drug for 1-6 weeks.
-Men and women seemed to be affected equally; most were over 30 years old and a third were over 60 years old.
+Most patients who developed phenylbutazone hepatotoxicity were adults who took the drug for 1-6 weeks.
+Men and women seemed to be affected equally; most were over 30 years old, and a third were over 60 years old.

-However, intrinsic toxicity was more likely to explain the injury that was seen in children who received an overdose, as well as in some experimental models.
+However, intrinsic toxicity was more likely to explain the injury seen in children who received an overdose and in some experimental models.
 The prognosis for phenylbutazone hepatotoxicity depends on the morphological form of the lesion.

-A fatality rate of 25% was recorded for those with severe liver necrosis.
-In mice, liver and kidney cell tumors developed in long-term carcinogenicity studies.
+A fatality rate of 25% was recorded for those with severe liver necrosis in mice and liver and kidney cell tumors developed in long-term carcinogenicity studies.

 Oxyphenbutazone is the hydroxy derivative of phenylbutazone and one of its active metabolites.
 It shares a similar toxicity profile with the parent compound and is currently not marketed.